Fix your Eyes on the Invisible

 If you know how to worry, you know how to meditate!
 All you need to do is change what you think about and you will be practising Christian meditation.

 ‘Meditation’ (v.34) means what you think about, what you allow your mind to dwell on.
 Your actions and your words are vital.
 But it is not just your actions and words that can please the Lord or not; it is your inward and unseen meditation as well.

 The psalmist praises God for the entire created universe.
-He says, ‘I will sing to the Lord all my life; I will sing praise to my God as long as I live’ (v.33).
+He says, ‘I will sing to the Lord all my life’ (v.33).
 Then, he prays, ‘May my meditation be pleasing to him’ (v.34).

 What does this mean practically?
 The apostle Paul has some good advice: ‘whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable – if anything is excellent or praiseworthy – think about such things’ (Philippians 4:8).

 Lord, may my actions, words and thoughts be pleasing to you today.